 Vectors Transition

-When you load an approach, you are presented with a menu of transitions and the first one will always be vectors.
-Here it is simple also, never choose vectors.
-Consider for example RNAV 28R Y OAK and you are being vectored from the East.
+When you load an approach, you are presented with a menu of transitions, and the first one will always be vectors.
+Here it is simple; also, never choose vectors.
+Consider, for example, RNAV 28R Y OAK, and you are being vectored from the East.

 RNAV Y 28R OAK

-Consider for example RNAV Y 28R OAK and you are being vectored from the East.
-It seems a good idea to select VECTORS as transition, you are being vectored after all.
+It seems like a good idea to select VECTORS as the transition; you are being vectored after all.
 However, see what happens to your flight plan when you choose VECTORS transition.

 Choosing Vectors Transition and the corresponding flight plan